matt-ramotar/Paging/README.md

 ```

 ### Handling Errors

-This library supports different error handling strategies to handle errors that occur during the paging process.

 #### 1. **Built-In Error Handling**: You can configure error handling strategy using the `errorHandlingStrategy` function when building the pager.